-Before a Permit is issued, the Director will require the applicant to file a guarantee of financial security, payable to the Town in an amount determined by the Director to be adequate to ensure the following:
+Before a Permit is issued or transferred, the Manager will require the applicant to file a guarantee of financial security, payable to the Town in an amount determined by the Manager to be adequate to ensure the following:

-- A. Faithful performance of the requirements of the Permit and these Regulations. - B. Project is completed and the affected area is properly reclaimed. - C. Permittee performs all mitigation requirements and Permit conditions. - D. Increases in public facilities and services necessitated by the Project are borne by the permittee.
+A. Faithful performance of the requirements of the Permit and these Regulations.

+- B. Project is completed and the affected area is properly reclaimed. - C. Permittee performs all mitigation requirements and Permit conditions. - D. Increases in public facilities and services necessitated by the Project are borne by the permittee.